 It is now more than 8 days after the original fire.
 There’s a spill headed for us and the oil is still burbling up from the uncapped well head.
 Again, I repeat, it’s been doing that for 8 days and counting now.
 We’ve finally gotten the Governor to ask for a federal declaration of disaster and the President is finally sending his versions of Heckuva Job Brownies down here.
 Notice, he’s not even giving us a fly over yet.
 At least the electricity is on, so there will be no Presidential speeches where the only lights in the city are on him and the cathedral.
 I don’t know if I could handle another one of those photo-ops.

 Meanwhile, this is the AP headline: Gulf Coast oil spill could eclipse Exxon Valdez.
 Yup, read it, it could eclipse the big one.
 Do any of you out there want to drill, baby, drill now?
-The only potentially positive thing I see coming out of this is a big huge ownership stake in BP for every single Louisianan.
+The only potentially positive thing my friends (who are air core drilling specialists) and I see coming out of this is a big huge ownership stake in BP for every single Louisianan.
 We’re going to need some compensation because I can’t image how much damage this is going to do to our economy, our ecosystem, and our wildlife.
 I know I’m going to see pictures on TV shortly that will make me cry and it’s way too soon for that again.
 At least it is for me and it will probably will be for most of my neighbors.
 We’re still tired recovering from all those hurricanes and from Bobby Jindal’s way of balancing the state budget.

 This is been one big SOP of hoping for the best, saying you’re planning for the worst in front of the press, the worst happens and then you’re planning is pretty much shown for what it is; empty words.
 Did I mention I have a headache now?